 The punchline is funny because it’s in the last panel.
 (Although I do like that they gave Ed a LO-viz vest, to increase the odds he gets run over)

-Bill Thompson 17 days ago
+Bill Thompson about 2 months ago

 I want to see what that Funkyverse driver does when Crankshaft accidentally drops that sign.

 J.J.
-O'Malley 17 days ago
+O'Malley about 2 months ago

 Umm, they said yesterday that there’s a shortage of school bus drivers, so how is turning them into crossing guards, rather than extending routes or making double runs, going to solve that problem?
 And didn’t the school district already have crossing guards?
 Once again, a joke that makes no sense.
 Still, I gotta admit Ed looks better in his safety vest than some people I can think of.